-For now, there is few alliance titles to appoint your officers in the alliance.
-You can have up to 8 officers at a time but there is only 4 titles to appoint.
-Which leads me to think that there’s few more titles that is currently under development.
+For now, there are few alliance titles to appoint your officers in the alliance.
+You can have up to 8 officers at a time but there are only 4 titles to appoint.
+Which leads me to think that there’s few more titles that are currently under development.

 In the future, Lilith Games might release new alliance titles with an interesting twist to the game.
 Seeing how important these titles are do play quite an impact on the game.
 It would be cool to have more alliance titles so that players can grow quickly and take advantage of the bonuses.